josejhkim/tp/docs/DeveloperGuide.md

 **Extensions:**

 2a. **Missing Wedding Name**
-    2a1.
+- 2a1.
 System detects that no wedding name was provided.
-    2a2.
+- 2a2.
 System informs the user that a wedding name is required.
-    2a3.
+- 2a3.
 System prompts the user to provide a wedding name.
-    2a4.
+- 2a4.
 If the user provides a wedding name, the process resumes at step 3.

 2b. **Non-Existent Wedding**
-    2b1.
+- 2b1.
 System cannot find the specified wedding.
-    2b2.
+- 2b2.
 System informs the user that the wedding does not exist.
-    2b3.
+- 2b3.
 System prompts the user to provide a valid wedding name.
-    2b4.
+- 2b4.
 If the user provides a valid wedding name, the process resumes at step 3.

 ---

 ### UC3: Wedding Overview

 **Preconditions:**
-- A wedding has been created.
-- A wedding has been set as the active wedding.
+- The wedding has been set as the active wedding in WeddingHero.

 **MSS**
 1. User requests to view the wedding overview.
 2. System retrieves the overview details of the current active wedding, including:
    - Number of tables